General questions emergency shelter

 A board agreement agreed to allow 630 residents to live in the emergency shelter.
 The group of residents will consist of:

-• supplemented by asylum seekers who have a high probability of being granted residence permits
+- supplemented by asylum seekers who have a high likelihood of obtaining a residence permit

 Is there enough money for this shelter?